How do I clean marks off the stone surface?

 How long does it take from order?

-We usually ask for 10 days, however if you need it sooner- make a note in the comments section.
+We usually ask for 10 days from order to delivery, however if you need it sooner- make a note in the comments section.

 Do you deliver and how much will it cost?

-We package our product in recycled materials (please don’t be offended when your stone print/s arrive enclosed in packing beans – they have been used more than once which doubles their original use).
+We package our product in recycled materials (please don’t be offended when your stone print/s arrive enclosed in packing beans – they are made of corn).
 We send and gift in our OnStone gift boxes, these boxes protect the stones as well as presenting as a nice gift wrapping alternative.